coil-kt/coil/coil-compose-singleton/README.md

 )
 ```

+`ImagePainter` manages the asynchronous image request and handles drawing the placeholder/success/error drawables.

 ## Transitions

-Custom [`Transition`](transitions.md)s do not work with `rememberImagePainter` as they requires a `View` reference.
-Only `CrossfadeTransition` works with `rememberImagePainter` due to special internal support.
-You can enable the crossfade transition using `ImageRequest.Builder.crossfade`:
+You can enable the built in crossfade transition using `ImageRequest.Builder.crossfade`:

 ```kotlin
 Image(